Am I qualified for a placement?

 What if the company doesn’t offer me a job?

 The company has a strong interest in your success.
-90% of our apprentices are offered a full-time position.
+Four out of five of our apprentices are offered a full-time position.
 Once you are ready, the company should offer you a job.
-If they don’t, let us know and we’ll help you locate other opportunities.
+If they don’t, we'll help you locate other opportunities.

 What is the most important thing I can do to succeed on the job?

 The biggest things companies will be looking for are motivation and potential.
 Once you are given a chance, it is up to you to prove yourself.
 This means doing all of the little things while at work to make sure you are as productive and helpful as possible, and doing all of the necessary things outside of work to make sure you are learning and improving.
 Ask questions, and take advantage of all the knowledge and experience of the developers around you.
-Don’t be afraid to make mistakes - just don’t make them more than once!
+Don’t be afraid to make mistakes - just show you're learning!